rbaset5/twitter-sentiment-prediction/README.md

 ## Project Goals

-The questions I want to answer:

-(1) Provide insights  from conducting sentiment analysis on customer service messages.
+(1) To better understand customer service sentiment of US airlines on TWitter.

 (2) Develop a model that automatically detects customer emotional polarity in on-line service interactions with an accuracy of at least 90% and to show that good prediction is possible.

 ## Approach

-In this project, the target variable that represents the emotional parity is the airline sentiment feature, originally negative, netural, and positive, and later turned into a binary classification problem between negative and positive to reduce noise from neutral.
+In this project, the target variable that represents the emotional parity is 'airline sentiment' which can be either negative, netural, or positive.
+I later turned the classification to binary as negative or positive to reduce noise generated from neutral.
 The data shrinks from it's original size of 14k to approximately 10k after re-classification.
 Tweets labeled as positive make up approximately 20 percent of the target variable.
 <br />
 <br />